 There are jobs that require bilingual skills and jobs that are enhanced by bilingual skills.
 We believe that all jobs can be enhanced by bilingual skills.

-Provide a competitive edge
+4. Speaking another language provides a competitive edge

 We’re coming to the end of this article and we need to drop a scary but necessary truth bomb: finishing your undergraduate program with a bachelor’s degree and nothing else simply does not cut it in the job market anymore.